 If you’re a SaaS company, you already know that data has broken free from the confines of SQL tables.
-That means your analytics solution needs to have two things.
-First, it must be able to connect to ANY data source, whether it’s structured, semi- or unstructured.
-There’s a lot of great insights to be gleaned from your dark data, don’t let it go to waste.
+That means your embedded analytics data management solution needs to have two things.
+First, it must be able to connect to ANY data type, whether it’s structured, semi- or unstructured.
+There are a lot of great insights to be gleaned from your dark data, don’t let it go to waste.

-The second thing your analytics solution must have is the cloud.
+Second, your analytics solution must have the cloud.
 Modern SaaS companies are built in the cloud and all of your data lives in the cloud.
-You need an analytics solution that’s also 100% cloud native and can quickly, easily and reliably connect to all of your cloud data sources.
+You need an analytics solution that’s also 100% cloud-native and can quickly and reliably connect to all of your cloud data sources.

 Only by using a modern architecture can your analytics scale without blowing up your infrastructure budget, and only with licensing that supports SaaS companies can you grow without worries.

-And if your platform doesn’t include multiple instances for development, testing and production, along with easy ways to move applications between the three, that will also dramatically slow down your development efforts and create nightmares for your DevOps team.
+If your platform doesn’t include multiple environments for development, testing, and production, along with easy ways to move applications between the three, that will also dramatically slow down your development efforts and create nightmares for your DevOps team.